viktorgullmark/exilence/README.md

 ## Important

-We do not yet have a code-signing certificate for the application, which means you will receive a warning the first time you launch the .exe.
-To get around this, just press "More info" -> "Run anyway" when it pops up, and the warning won't be shown again.
-We're looking at options to obtain a certificate for the app.
+We do not own a code-signing certificate for the application, which means you will receive a warning the first time you launch the .exe.
+To get around this, just press "More info" -> "Run anyway" when it pops up, and the warning won't be displayed for you again.

 ## Platform